zacs/ha-nfl/README.md

 - Tennis - ATP, WTA
 - Volleyball - NCAAVB, NCAAVBW

-### Sports / Leagues Supported via Custom API Configurations
+### Sports / Leagues Supported by Configuring a Custom API

 It is possible to configure Team Tracker to use any existing ESPN Scoreboard API, not just the pre-configured leagues.
-This is done by using a Custom API Configuration.
+This is done by configuring a Custom API.

-Custom API Configurations require more steps to set up, however once set up, they behave the same way a natively supported sensor does.
-There is no difference, for example, between a team playing in a natively supported soccer league or a non-natively supported soccer league other than the extra steps needed to initially set up the non-natively supported one.
+Sensors with Custom APIs require more steps to set up, however once set up, they behave the same as a natively supported sensor.
+There is no difference between a team playing in a natively supported soccer league or a non-natively supported soccer league other than the extra steps needed to initially set up the non-natively supported one.

-The [Custom API Configurations](https://github.com/vasqued2/ha-teamtracker/blob/Tennis-Doubles/README.md#custom-api-configurations--how-to-determine-the-sport-path-and-league-path) Section below provides more details for setting up Custom API Configurations.
+The [Custom APIs](https://github.com/vasqued2/ha-teamtracker?tab=readme-ov-file#custom-api-configurations--how-to-determine-the-sport-path-and-league-path-sport_path-league_path) section below provides more details for setting up Custom API Configurations.

 ## Installation